mozilla/extension-workshop/src/content/documentation/develop/developing-extensions-for-firefox-for-android.md

 ### Viewing manifest validation messages using the console

-In addition to the console messages output through the Console, there may also be messages relating to the validation of the extension’s `manifest.json` files.
+In addition to the messages from your code, the console may also include messages about the validation of the extension's `manifest.json` files.
 These messages can be viewed using the adb logcat command.
-To avoid receiving other, unrelated messages, you can pipe the output through grep, filtering by the extension’s ID, for example:
+To avoid receiving other unrelated messages, you can pipe the output through grep, filtering by the extension's ID.
+For example:

 ```shell
 /path/to/adb logcat | grep borderify@example.com